fabstei/shorturl-bundle/README.md

 *By Fabian Steiner*

 > Note: This bundle is under development.
 Things will change and might break.
+[Feedback](https://github.com/fabstei/shorturl-bundle/issues) is very welcome!

 ## About
 This Bundle allows you to